MauiJerry/PoseCamPC/README.md

 -   **File -> Select...
 Button**: When "File" is selected, click this to open a file browser and choose a video file.
 The path of the selected file will appear in the text box next to it.
 -   **Loop Video Checkbox**: If a video file is selected, checking this box will cause the video to loop automatically when it reaches the end.

+### Pose Model

+This section allows you to choose the underlying AI model for pose detection.
+The application must be stopped to change models.

+-   **Pose Model Dropdown**: Select which pose detection model to use.
+    -   **MediaPipe Pose (Default)**: A balanced, single-person model from Google with 33 landmarks.
+    -   **MediaPipe Pose (Multi)**: The same model, but structured to handle multiple people if the underlying library supports it in the future.
+    -   **YOLOv8 (Simple)**: A fast, multi-person model with 17 landmarks (COCO standard).
+This version uses a simple, high-level API.
+    -   **YOLOv8 (Complex)**: The same YOLOv8 model, but with more exposed parameters for fine-tuning detection performance.

 ### Output Settings

 This section configures the NDI and OSC data streams.
 These can be started and stopped independently of the main video stream.